Experience Kananaskis Country

+On September 22nd, 1978, Premier Peter Lougheed officially dedicated Kananaskis Country and Kananaskis Provincial Park (now Peter Lougheed Provincial Park), as a place where all visitors could enjoy outdoor recreation.
 More than fifty percent of Kananaskis Country is included in Alberta’s Parks and Protected Areas program.
 The rest of Kananaskis Country is managed as a multiple use area where forestry, cattle grazing, and petroleum industries work hand-in-hand with those involved in recreation.

 The name Kananaskis was chosen 155 years ago to name the lakes, valley, and river visited by Captain John Palliser on his expedition through the area.
 The name comes from the Cree ‘Kin-e-a-kis’ and is said to be the name of a warrior who survived an axe blow to the head.
 Archaeological evidence of human use of Kananaskis Country goes back over 8000 years, and the Stoney-Nakoda, Siksika, Blood, and Kootenai First Nations all have deep connection to this land.